rmenai/opp/README.md

 # [OPP](./README.md) &middot; [![GitHub license]](./LICENSE) ![Test Action]

-Have you ever wanted to know what someone is typing just by listening to their keyboard?
-Well, now you can!
-You can now eavesdrop on somebody's typing just from the recording of their keys.
+This project explores the possibility of identifying what someone is typing by analyzing the sound produced by their keyboard.
+By processing audio recordings of keystrokes, it aims to demonstrate how patterns in the sounds can be used to infer the typed text.

 <!-- Table of Contents -->